In this task, you’ll need to complete the following tasks:

 6. Copy Form field ID.

-An image of a step with the highlighted action ID
+An image of a step with the highlighted form fields ID

 You can get the ID by clicking the follow-up workflow and copying the number from the URL in your browser.